zerynth/docs/docs/gettingstarted/Getting Started.md

+!!! note
-Note: This guide requires Zerynth Version 2.5.1 or later
+	This guide requires Zerynth Version 2.5.1 or later